obertcoy/Erudite/README.md

 npm start
 ```

-Note: Hot reload will not work on WSL 2
+# Note: Hot reload will not work on WSL 2, UNLESS the project is under the home folder [ /mnt/c ]

 # Vite + React + Motoko